Pelvic Rehabilitation Practitioner Certification

 How long is the certification valid?

-The PTPC Certification is valid for 10 years, and all licensed therapists who wish to renew their certification will need to re-take the examination ten years after they are first certified.
+The PRPC Certification is valid for 10 years, and all licensed therapists who wish to renew their certification will need to re-take the examination ten years after they are first certified.

-What is the difference between Herman & Wallace's PTPC and the ABPTS Specialization on Women’s Health?
+What is the difference between Herman & Wallace's PRPC and the ABPTS Specialization on Women’s Health?

-Both the PTPC and the specialization exam are forms of professional certifications.
-You do not have to choose one over the other as they are two different distinctions (PTPC is developed and offered by H&W, the WCS was developed by the ABPTS).
-The PTPC is a certification of practical and didactic expertise pertaining to pelvic floor dysfunction.
+Both the PRPC and the specialization exam are forms of professional certifications.
+You do not have to choose one over the other as they are two different distinctions (PRPC is developed and offered by H&W, the WCS was developed by the ABPTS).
+The PRPC is a certification of practical and didactic expertise pertaining to pelvic floor dysfunction.
 The specialization exam is a didactic exam that encompasses all aspects of women’s health physical therapy.
-You can be both PTPC and specialized in women’s health just like you can be a Certified Manual Therapist (MTC) and an Orthopedic Clinical Specialist (OCS).
+You can be both PRPC and specialized in women’s health just like you can be a Certified Manual Therapist (MTC) and an Orthopedic Clinical Specialist (OCS).

-Certifications offered by the APTA are only available to Physical Therapists, whereas Heramn & Wallace's PTPC certification will be available to the professionals qualified to take courses through the Inatitute.
+Certifications offered by the APTA are only available to Physical Therapists, whereas Heraman & Wallace's PRPC certification will be available to the professionals qualified to take courses through the Institute.

-For a full breakdown on the differences between PTPC and Specializations available from ABPTS, please see this comparison chart.
+For a full breakdown on the differences between PRPC and Specializations available from ABPTS, please see this comparison chart.

 What is the difference between a certificate, certification and specialization?